Skip to Content

 Respiratory care

 Your heart and lungs work together in your body and rely on the health of one another to function properly.
-That's why we offer a variety of cardiopulmonary services — from diagnostic screenings to rehabilitation.
+That's why we offer a variety of cardiopulmonary services, including diagnostic screenings and rehabilitation.

-Our cardiopulmonary department has earned a Quality Respiratory Care Recognition by the American Association for Respiratory Care for our ongoing commitment to high-quality respiratory care.
-We are one of only 500 hospitals to receive this recognition, which we have achieved by meeting strict, high standards such as:
+Our cardiopulmonary department has earned a Quality Respiratory Care Recognition by the American Association for Respiratory Care.
+We are one of only 500 hospitals to receive this recognition, which we have achieved by meeting strict, high standards, such as:

-• All of our respiratory therapists delivering bedside respiratory care services are either legally recognized by the state as certified respiratory therapists (CRTs) or have a renal replacement therapy (RRT) credential.
+• All of our respiratory therapists delivering bedside respiratory care services are either legally recognized by the state as certified respiratory therapists (CRTs) or have a registered respiratory therapist (RRT) credential.

-• Additional personnel at our hospital are qualified for specific respiratory procedures and/or are supervised by qualified personnel.
-(The amount of supervision required for specific respiratory procedures is also designated in writing.)
+• Additional personnel at our hospital are qualified for specific respiratory procedures and are supervised by qualified personnel.

 • A doctor of medicine or osteopathy is designated as our medical director of respiratory care services.